Commissioned Work Information

-I also enjoy doing collage art.
-I love finding the right piece of paper or print to create these fun pieces.
+Finding the right piece of paper or print to create these pieces is pure fun.
 Collage art contains many pieces to capture an overall image.
 A lot of time, thought, and planning goes into these pieces of art.

 These works are created using not only brushes, but my hands, paper, markers, ink, paste, kitchen tools, dental tools, palette knives, and other fun things.
 Part of the fun of creating is finding the right tool/medium combination to express uniqueness.

-These custom works of art require submission of a high quality photo and will take approximately three weeks for delivery.
-Colors may vary, yet the colors used for your pet's pop art will be those best suited to capturing your pet's personality and features.
+These custom works of art require submission of a high quality photo and will take approximately four weeks for delivery.
+Colors may vary, yet the medium and colors used for your pet will be those best suited to capturing your pet's personality and features.
 Pricing varies depending on medium and size desired.
 Contact for further info.

 Contact me via the contact tab expressing your interest in having some artwork created.
-I’ll contact you shortly to address questions and/or discuss details regarding your desired artwork.
+I’ll contact you shortly to address questions and to discuss details regarding your desired artwork.
 I will give you an estimated fee based on how many hours it will take to complete the work.
 Summer is the best time for me to complete commission work, as I currently only do art shows during the fall/winter.
-If you choose to move forward, you can submit visual references and/or I can provide a simple sketch to capture your ideas).
+If you choose to move forward, you can submit visual references and/or I can provide a simple sketch to capture your ideas.
 Once this is all complete, The Process (see below) will begin.